jdlph/Path4GMNS/README.md

 $$ vol_{ij} = prod_i \times \frac{attr_j }{\sum_{\substack{k\in D(i)}}attr_k}$$

-The synthesized zones and OD demand matrix can be found in zone.csv and syn_demand.csv respectively.
 Note that we use this forgoing simple procedure to proportionally allocate demand for each OD pair rather than the gravity model and $\sum_{\substack{i,j}} vol_{ij}$ might be slightly different from $demand$ as a result of rounding errors in the allocation process.

+The following code snippet demonstrates how to synthesize zones and demand.

 ```Python
 import path4gmns as pg